-To help reviewers navigate through the material, a detailed table of contents or outline is required.
+To help reviewers navigate through the material, a detailed outline is required.
 Cumulative page numbers across all portfolio sections are not required when submitting as multiple electronic folders.
 The table of contents must contain the lettered and numbered items listed in Table 1 and may include a listing of additional subsections/subfolders.